ThomasGaubert/zephyr/desktop/README.md

 Zephyr is coming soon to Steam.

 Updates are delivered through the Steam client.

-### Standalone installer
-To use the standalone installer, download [latest version of the desktop application from GitHub](https://github.com/ThomasGaubert/zephyr/releases/latest).

-Updates are delivered automatically and are applied after restarting Zephyr.

 ### Build from source
 See *Building* below for how to build Zephyr.